Ardhat/docs/installation.md

 ---

-Getting Ardhat installed and ready-to-go should only take a few minutes.
+Getting {{<ardhat>}} installed and ready-to-go should only take a few minutes.

-The Optiboot bootloader is already installed on {{<ardhat>}}'s processor, but we need to make sure the Raspberry Pi is setup correctly, and has the necessary software in place.
+The [Optiboot](/doc/upgrading) bootloader is already installed on {{<ardhat>}}'s processor, but we need to make sure the Raspberry Pi is setup correctly, and has the necessary software in place.

+The easiest way to do this is from the command line, and the best way to do that, is to ssh into the Raspberry Pi so that you can copy and paste the commands below into your terminal (you can use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) if you are not on a Unix based system like Linux or OS X).

-By default, Raspberry Pi connects it's console ouput to the serial port.
-As we use this channel to communicate we need to disable it.
-This is most easily doen with the in-built utility raspi-config.
+By default, Raspberry Pi copies its shell and kernel messages to the serial port.
+As {{<ardhat>}} uses this channel to communicate with the host, we need to disable that.
+This is most easily done with the in-built utility [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).

 <section class="quickstart" >